Sentencing and Punishment for Public Intoxication – California Penal Code 647(f)

 These are only some of the probation terms that a court can impose.
 If you are found to be in violation of any of these terms, the court can sentence you to the maximum time allowed by law to assure that you receive “proper” punishment for public intoxication probation violation.

-If you are under age 21, and you are convicted for public intoxication in Orange County, you can also lose your driver’s license for one year as further punishment for public intoxication (California Vehicle Code 13202.52).
+If you are under age 21, and you are convicted for public intoxication in California, you can also lose your driver’s license for one year as further punishment for public intoxication (California Vehicle Code 13202.52).
 If you do not have a driver’s license, the court will order the Department of Motor Vehicles to delay issuing you a driver’s license for one year subsequent to the time you become legally eligible to drive.

 Some Southern California communities have passed “Social Host” ordinances, making it a misdemeanor crime, punishable by a $1000.00 fine, for anyone 21 years or older to permit underage drinking in certain situations.
 Additionally, you may be held liable in a civil lawsuit in the event an underage drinker causes injury to a third party.